samarth-w/automation_benchmarking/README.md

 - **Advanced Memory Monitoring:**
   - Tracks memory usage for main and child processes in real time.
   - Reports peak memory usage and per-process stats in the terminal.
+- **Automated Execution Mode:**
+  - Run the entire workflow unattended using a YAML configuration file.

 ---